Beliavsky/Fortran-code-on-GitHub/README.md

 [MOHID - Water Modelling System](https://github.com/Mohid-Water-Modelling-System/Mohid): modular finite volumes water-modelling system written in Fortran 95 using an Object-oriented programming philosophy, integrating diverse mathematical models and supporting graphical user interfaces that manage all the pre- and post-processing

 [MOM6](https://github.com/NOAA-GFDL/MOM6): Modular Ocean Model, from NOAA-GFDL

+[Multicomponent Aerosol FORmation (mafor)](https://github.com/mafor2/mafor): Lagrangian type sectional aerosol box model which includes gas phase and aqueous phase chemistry in addition to aerosol dynamics.
+The model simultaneously solves the time evolution of both the particle number and the mass concentrations of aerosol components in each size section.

 [NanoFASE](https://github.com/NERC-CEH/nanofase): multimedia spatiotemporal model of nanomaterial fate, speciation and bio-uptake, by Sam Harrison and slofts